paulxu1234/ameba_docs/source/application_note/power_save.rst

 When the system wakes, it will enter sleep mode again quickly unless it acquires the wakelock.

-Similar to the wakelock for sleep mode, there is a 32\-bit deepwakelock map for deep\-sleep mode.
-If the deepwakelock bit map is larger than zero, it means that some modules are holding the deepwakelock, and the system is not allowed to enter deep\-sleep mode.
+Similar to the wakelock for sleep mode, there is a 32-bit deepwakelock map for deep-sleep mode.
+If the deepwakelock bit map is larger than zero, it means that some modules are holding the deepwakelock, and the system is not allowed to enter deep-sleep mode.
 When the system boots, KM4 holds the deepwakelock PMU_OS.

 Deepwakelock is a judging condition in the function freertos_ready_to_dsleep().
-After the deepwakelock PMU_OS of KM4 is released, and all wakelocks of KM4 are released, KM4 will be allowed to enter deep\-sleep mode and send IPC to KM0 in idle task.
-KM0 will send a deep\-sleep request and let the chip finally enter deep\-sleep mode.
+After the deepwakelock PMU_OS of KM4 is released, and all wakelocks of KM4 are released, KM4 will be allowed to enter deep-sleep mode and send IPC to KM0 in idle task.
+KM0 will send a deep-sleep request and let the chip finally enter deep-sleep mode.

 APIs in the following sections are provided to control the wakelock or deepwakelock.